zenstackhq/zenstack-docs/docs/the-complete-guide/part1/3-cli.md

 - [ZenStack VSCode Extension](https://marketplace.visualstudio.com/items?itemName=zenstack.zenstack)
 :::

 You can initialize an existing TypeScript project using the `zenstack init` command.
-To save some typing, we'll use the "try-prisma" utility to create a simple TypeScript CLI project first.
+To save some typing, we'll first use the "try-prisma" utility to create a simple TypeScript CLI project.

 ```bash
 npx try-prisma@latest -p . -n my-todo-app -t typescript/script --install npm